TheMathematicFanatic/MF_Tools/README.md

 Each glyph_map entry can receive an optional third element, which is a dictionary of kwargs to be passed to the corresponding animation.
 For example,

-`([3,4,5], [5,6,7], {"path_arc":PI/2})` <br>
+`([3,4,5], [5,6,7], {"path_arc":PI/2}),` <br>
 `([7,8,9,10,11], [], {"run_time":0.5})`

-As the glyph_map is parsed, all of the indices that are mentioned are recorded.
-It is expected that the indices that are NOT mentioned will be of the same length.
-If so, each of those submobjects will be `ReplacementTransform`ed into one another, in order, so that every single submobject of the original mobject is accounted for and transformed into a submobject of the target mobject.
-If not, the transform will not work, and it will instead trigger the alternate mode of the animation, which will places both the original and target mobjects vertically next to each other and reveals the index labels of the submobjects on the level being operated on.
+As the glyph_map is parsed, all of the indices that are mentioned are recorded for both the original and target mobjects.
+It is expected that the indices that are NOT mentioned will be equally numerous between the two.
+If so, each of those submobjects will be `ReplacementTransform`ed into one another, in order, so that every single submobject of the original is accounted for and transformed into a submobject of the target.
+If not, the transform will not work, and it will instead trigger the alternate mode of the animation, which places both the original and target mobjects vertically next to each other and reveals the index labels of the submobjects.
 This is intended to help the user in correcting their indexing mistake.

 If you're still awake, here is a demonstration: